The Coronet Theatre, London

 Les salons de l’Ombre Jaune with Marie-Annick Béliveau

 Commissioned by Ensemble Kore with the support of the Canada Council for the Arts.

 Recipient of the 2011 Jules Léger Prize for New Chamber Music, Canada’s highest honour for composition.

-The piece is above all a portrait Maria Callas.
-It’s based on the opening statement (the opening sighs) of Puccini’s Vissi d’arte – Maria Callas’ live version of it, with all the full generosity of her vibrato, swoops and portamenti (all the things outside of notation).
+Bel Canto is above all a portrait of Maria Callas, based on her live recording of Puccini’s Vissi d’arte – with all the full generosity of her vibrato, swoops and portamenti.
 At the beginning, it’s as if we hear her young voice, and towards the end, the voice of her later years.